 Alternatively, you can opt to receive your Medicare coverage through Medicare Part C. This form of coverage is also known as Medicare Advantage.
 If you go the route of Medicare Advantage, you will receive all of the benefits that are offered in Original Medicare.

-For a full explanation of the basics of Medicare see our “Medicare 101” video here.
+For a full explanation of the basics of Medicare see our “Medicare 101” page here.

 While Medicare Advantage and Original Medicare are both forms of Medicare coverage, though, the flexibility of being able to choose the doctors and providers you see can differ a great deal.
 One of the biggest differences between having a Medicare Supplement versus owning a Medicare Advantage plan is the freedom of choice you have (or don’t have!)